On this page:

 Everyone is welcome to visit Queen’s University Archives (located in Kathleen Ryan Hall) and W.D.
 Jordan Rare Books & Special Collections (located on the 3rd floor of Douglas Library).
 No Queen’s affiliation is needed.

 Community groups, high-school teachers, and other visitors can request a tour of our libraries.
 Library tours can help potential students get acquainted with the organization of our libraries, collections, and basic library services and resources.
-Please submit your request at least two weeks in advance.
+Please submit your request at least four weeks in advance.

 Alumni